-When you schedule an initial consultation with Colorado Timberframe, an appointed representative from our team will guide you through our services, giving you the ability to decide what design path and construction solutions are best suited for your project needs.
+When scheduling an initial consultation with Colorado Timberframe, an appointed representative from our team will guide you through our services, giving you the ability to decide what design path and construction solutions are best suited for your project needs.

-Once we understand your project goals and expectations, we can start building a team of professionals who will be highly involved in the success of your project, from start-to-finish.
+Once we have an understanding of your project goals, we can start building a team of professionals who will be highly involved in the success of your project, from start-to-finish.

-Whether you choose to start with a pre-existing design from our collection of floor plans or create a custom design from scratch, Colorado Timberframe will connect you to one of our associated licensed architects to direct the process.
-If you’re already working with an architect, we are happy to join forces with them to integrate the timber frame design into the existing architectural plans.
+Whether you choose to start with a pre-existing design from our collection of floor plans or create a custom design from scratch, Colorado Timberframe provides a full range of architectural design services through our associated licensed architects.
+Our architects provide services that meet the functional, financial, and aesthetic needs of our clients and will provide consultation throughout the jungle of decisions during the process.
+Alternatively, if you’re already working with an architect, we are happy to join forces with them to integrate the timber frame design into the existing architectural plans.

 It’s also important to hire a general contractor as early on in the design process as possible so they can weigh in on the local costs associated with the design.
 Your builder or general contractor will manage the project’s overall budget and scheduling from site prep to finish work.
-We’ve built a network of preferred builders in each state across the country who we have properly vetted and successfully worked with over the last decade.
+Ask us if we have a preferred builder in your area!